Special Educational Needs: Support for your child

 - One-to-one reading (Mrs Sykes, Miss Somers, Mrs Mutch, Mrs Dodd)

 - SSA (special support assistant) literacy support (Mrs Cooper)

 - Maths Recovery (Mrs Kousar, Mrs Richards and Miss Parnell)

 Every half term, through our pupil review meetings, class teachers discuss the progress of all children with the deputy headteacher, Miss Parnell.
 Miss Parnell and Mrs Goodwin share the SENDCo role and both have achieved the PgCert National Award for SEN Coordination).
 During this meeting the HD provision is reviewed and evaluated so that plans can be made for the next half term dependent on the needs of the individuals/groups.

 Staff are supported with relevant training and professional development and we have access to a range of external agencies and professionals who can give us advice and guidance, assess individual children and make recommendations for future support: for example Speech and Language; Educational Psychology, School Nurse and Pupil Support Services.
-If this is appropriate we will make a referral with your support and consent to the most appropriate agency.
+If this is appropriate, we will consult with and make a referral, with your support and consent, to the most appropriate agency.
 We may also consider completing a CAF (Common Assessment Framework) to support the family as well as the child where a multi-agency approach is beneficial.

-If a child has very complex SEN needs which require a more intensive level of specialist help that cannot be met from the resources available to our school we would consider asking the local authority for an Education, Health and Care (EHC) needs assessment.
+If a child has very complex SENd needs which require a more intensive level of specialist help that cannot be met from the resources available to our school we would consider asking the local authority for an Education, Health and Care (EHC) needs assessment.
 This assessment could lead to your child getting an EHC plan.
 An EHC plan brings your child’s education, health and social care needs into a single, legal document (previously known as a Statement of SEN).
 More information about this process forms part of Tameside’s Local Offer www.tameside.gov.uk/localoffer/professionals.